Children’s Fiction Books with Video Game Stories for Gamer Kids

 (ages 7 – 12)

-If you like adrenaline with pure high stakes action, this choose-your-own adventure book will be your next favorite book!
+If you like adrenaline with high-stakes action, this choose your own adventure book will be your next favorite gaming fiction book!
 You are the hero in a new release video game called Cooper Hawke and the Secret of Phantom Island.
 Think quickly in order to escape your enemies and not get killed.

 Last Gamer Standing by Katie Zhao